ajamil05/Cinema-Capstone-/Documentation/SellingTickets.md

 # Selling Tickets To A Customer Worflow

+## Step By Step Guide To Complete The Workflow

+The Code Editor Has Made It An Prioity To Put All The Files Inside The Resources Folder Into The bin, debug, net8.0 File.

 ![Screenshot 2025-04-18 135236](https://github.com/user-attachments/assets/7fab9af7-ba37-4acc-a46f-89aafadd1348)

 Any Staff Member Can Sell You Tickets.
 Therefore The User Can Select Any Staff.